-Up, up, and away!
-Virgin Galactic has just completed its second test flight
+Virgin Galactic's sixth test flight is its most notable yet

+After multiple test flights, Virgin Galactic's latest endeavor shows that rocket-powered flights are not too far off in the future.

 It wasn’t so long ago that we were celebrating Virgin Galactic’s return to the skies after a two-year hiatus.
-And now, just three months later, the company has already completed its second glide flight.
-In fact, the company has performed two flights in as many weeks, with the first VSS Unity (or SpaceShipTwo) flying independently for 10 minutes on December 3.
-On December 22, the suborbital spaceplane made its second successful free flight, ending Virgin Galactic’s 2016 on a decidedly positive note.

-As per SpaceNews, VSS Unity departed from Mojave Air and Space Port in California around 4:20 p.m.
-ET.
-Upon takeoff, it was attached to its carrier aircraft WhiteKnightTwo, but was released about 40 minutes later, and glided its way back to a successful runway landing in Mojave.
-“Well done to the pilots and the whole crew.
-Great way to end the year!” tweeted George Whitesides, Virgin Galactic’s CEO.

-More: Innovative air conditioners could work by beaming heat into deep space
+And now, just over a year later, the company has conducted its sixth test glide with the VSS Unity.
+While we celebrated Virgin Galactic’s first couple test runs last December, this latest achievement is notable because it was a dry run for real rocket-powered flights.
+It carried propulsion components onboard, as well as 1,000 pounds of water to mimic the weight of fuel casing.

+“Our major first today though was that with the exception of the rocket motor fuel grain, called the CTN (Case-Throat-Nozzle), we flew with all the spaceship’s principle propulsion components on-board and live,” Virgin Galactic announced.
+“This meant that Unity took off with her forward pressurant tank loaded with helium and for the first time, her centrally positioned Main Oxidizer Tank fully charged with nitrous oxide.”

+The test is said to have gone “smoothly,” as Unity’s mothership, Eve, took both aircraft past 40,000 feet to the drop point.
+“After a clean separation from Eve and an approach-to-stall test, Unity’s tail-booms were raised into their re-entry position for the second time in flight,” Virgin Galactic noted.
+“Once back into the normal glide configuration, the pilots used the descent to execute the remaining test points, including a high-g pull-up maneuver and bank-to-bank rolls.”

-The two 2016 test flights will set the stage for an ambitious 2017, in which Virgin Galactic will likely need to conduct several more such flights.
-Back in October, company president Mike Moses noted that the company would continue testing until it had completed all its test objectives, which could be done in approximately 10 flights.
+Test flights in late 2016 certainly set the stage for an ambitious 2017, and already, Virgin Galactic has made good on its promise to run more tests.
+Last October, company president Mike Moses noted that Virgin Galactic would continue testing until it had completed all its test objectives, which could be done in approximately 10 flights.

 “We’ll start slow,” Moses said in October of these yet-to-occur flights.
 At first, the SpaceShipTwo will only be accelerated to Mach 1 (it hasn’t hit that first sound barrier yet).
 “Once that’s under our belts, we’ll punch through to full duration, expand the envelope, and look at all the off-nominal conditions that can occur,” Moses concluded.

-Note: Update: Virgin Galactic has conducted a successful dry run of a rocket-powered flight.